benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

   - Type part of a command to see suggestions
   - Use `Ctrl+Space` to manually trigger suggestions

-You can find further resources for how to set up a LaTeX project in this [latex_example/README.md](../../final_projects/latex_example/).
+You can find further resources for how to set up a LaTeX projects in this [latex_example/README.md](../../final_projects/latex_example/).

 ### Zotero (Optional)

 Although optional, I recommend setting up [Zotero](https://www.zotero.org/) or equivalent if you have not already done so to help manage the readings and `.bib` info for each.
 You can find installation instructions [here](https://github.com/benbrastmckie/VSCodium/blob/master/docs/zotero.md).
-Shouldn't take more than a few minutes and will be well worth the time you invest.
+This should not take more than a few minutes and will be well worth the time you invest.
+Note that migrating to Zotero from an existing bibliographic database can require some care.

 ## Exercise